Handle Order deviations

-As is described in the Simple Order Process, an order can be confirmed by the seller by setting the Order Line Status Code to Accepted.
-However, the seller might also use the following codes as is shown in the Order Line Status Codes codelist.
-The following sections describe the usage of these status codes.
+As is described in the Simple Order Process, an order can be confirmed by the seller by setting the *Order Line Status Code* to *Accepted*.
+However, the seller might also use other codes as is shown in the [Order Line Status Codes codelist](https://smartconnected.semantic-treehouse.nl/#/Codelist/Codelist_1570797904_00712297).
+Another scenario is that the buyer can request changes for a confirmed order line.
+The following sections describe the usage of these status codes.&#x20;

-The following example shows a simplification of an order message with a singe line item and one specific delivery date.
+The following example shows a simplification of an order message with a singe line item and one specific delivery date.&#x20;

 <Order>